 - Tips and favorite things

 - Vietnam is a long, narrow country, perfect to cross without missing anything.

 - Since everybody owns a motorbike there are many very cheap bikes on the second hand market.

 - Selling your bike wont be a problem.

 - Bike repairs are cheap and easy.

 - Vietnam uses the Latin alphabet, making it possible to understand road signs.

-BUYING A MOTORBIKE IN VIETNAM
+BUYING A MOTORCYCLE IN VIETNAM

 The most popular bikes for this journey are the knock-off “Honda Win” 110cc manual shift bike, the Honda Wave 110cc scooter or the Yamaha Nouvo 125cc scooter.
 I loved my Honda Win, but many travelers are not comfortable with manual shift and opts for a scooter.
 Many of these bikes are more than 20 years old and probably did this trip 100’s of times.

 There are many “Honda shops” in Ho Chi Minn and Hanoi that fix and sell bikes and some offer a buy back deal on the other end.
 Hanoi Motorbike has a huge variety of bikes for good prices.
 The cheapest way to buy would be from another traveler in a hurry to sell his prized/despised moto.
 In backpacker’s areas there are usually many bikes for sale standing around with for sale signs.
-Travel Swop and this Facebook page have many bikes for sale.
+Travel Swop usually have many bikes for sale.
 You should be able to find a good bike for round $200.
 Check that everything is working, drive around with it a bit.
 I took 5 bikes for a test drive before I bought mine.